gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/features.rst

 Help Screen Customization
 -------------------------

 You can show your own help screens in the Gini Capture SDK.
+These screens could be shown from a list on the main Help screen opened from the Camera screen navigation bars.
 You can pass the title and activity for each screen to the ``GiniCapture.Builder`` using a list of ``HelpItem.Custom`` objects:

 .. code-block:: java